swfans/syndre/README.md

 [OpenAL](https://www.openal.org/) for sound.

 Only the modernised executable is provided with this port.
 This means that game data are not included.
-To install the **BullfrogGame Port**, you will need to have the original data from either *BullfrogGame CD*, or digital distribution.
+To install the **SyndicateRE**, you will need to have the original data from either *Syndicate Plus CD*, or digital distribution.

 ## Installation

-To install **BullfrogGame Port**, you will need either the original *BullfrogGame PC CD*, or digital distribution of the game.
+To install **SyndicateRE**, you will need either the original *Syndicate Plus PC CD*, or digital distribution of the game.
 There were several physical versions released.
 It is uncertain whether this port will work with all releases, so choose the most popular, english version.